1 TOR SRSs SRS-TOR

 vm T

-1.13 Produce a human-readable Markdown risk report grouped by classification SRS-013
+1.13 Produce a Markdown risk report grouped by classification SRS-013

-VECTOR SHALL produce a Markdown report summarising the quantum risk findings from a scored CBOM, grouping algorithm findings by risk classification and including a count summary table, per-finding details (algorithm name, primitive, key size, rationale, migration target), and a normative references section.
+VECTOR SHALL produce a Markdown report summarizing the quantum-threat risk findings from a scored CBOM, grouping algorithm findings by risk classification and including a count summary table, per-finding details (algorithm name, primitive, key size, rationale, migration target), and a normative references section.

 Rationale